fmerg/pymerkle/docs/api.rst

 to an entry.
 For example, in order to verify the inclusion proof for an entry (see :ref:`below<Inclusion>`) we need its hash value, which can be computed without querying the tree directly (provided that the binary format can be inferred according to some known contract).

-To do so, we need to configure a standalone hasher that uses the same hash function as the Merkle-tree and applies the same security policy:
+To do so, we need to configure a standalone hasher that uses the same hash function as the tree and applies the same security policy:

 .. code-block:: python